When you were growing up, how often did you need to wear a white dress shirt? Probably never.

 Black is a very sleek and polished color for a suit.
 Add the white shirt, and you have one sophisticated ensemble.

 This suit pairing is great for nearly any occasion.
 It is the standard in formal wear.

 From a tuxedo to a very well-made suit, you will see this combination all over formal and semi-formal events.

 By changing up your accessories, it can transform into a great business professional look.
 For a slightly more casual look, lose the tie and other accessories.

 White Shirt & Navy Suit

-A navy suit is just as much of a classic as a black suit, but it probably leaves you with more questions about how to match it.
+A navy suit is just as much of a classic as a black suit since navy is such a dark color, but it probably leaves you with more questions about how to match it.

-You know that white will always be a definite “yes.”
-The main reason to want to wear white with your suit is that they just look so dang classy together.
+You know that white will always be a definite “yes” with a navy suit.
+And the main reason to wear white with your suit is that they just look so dang classy together.

 However, a white dress shirt is in stark contrast with the dark suit, highlighting its blue tones.
 In return, the dark suit makes the whiteness of the shirt pop.